 Letty Hawkins MARKET CONDITION

-MARKET CONDITION
+MARKET CONDITION needs to be updated

 2022 will prove to be the most challenging year for buyers Not because of what they can afford but rather what they can't find.
 Covid-19 slowed home transactions down a bit.
 With fewer options in 2022, a lot of buyers may delay a home purchase at a time when they could afford a home simply because it's harder to find "the one".
 The good news is there are new ways to buy, sell, or trade-in a home that make navigating these conditions a lot easier.